Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

-Well, I'll tell you, it's low single digit but I see repeat numbers as high as 50%, which is really high.
+Well, I'll tell you, it's low single digit but I see repeat numbers as high as 50%, which is high.

 Larry D. Young - Dr Pepper Snapple Group, Inc.